Go on, grab some coffee and pull up a chair...

 Frankly, ladies and gentlemen, I expect you not only to master music; I expect you to save the planet.
 If there is a future wave of wellness on this planet, of harmony, of peace, of an end to war, of mutual understanding, of equality, of fairness, I don’t expect it will come from a government, a military force or a corporation.
 I no longer even expect it to come from the religions of the world, which together seem to have brought us as much war as they have peace.
 If there is a future of peace for humankind, if there is to be an understanding of how these invisible, internal things should fit together, I expect it will come from the artists, because that’s what we do.
 As in the concentration camp and the evening of 9/11, the artists are the ones who might be able to help us with our internal, invisible lives.”

 Read the entire inspiring and enlightening speech to the freshman class of the Boston Conservatory here.

 Welcome to my place, your one stop shop for everything you need to be successful in my classes.
 Your intellectual, emotional and ethical growth are my primary goals.
 I'm here to help people think independently, to be their own teachers.
 Everything else is just paperwork to me!
 I also want you to feel comfortable that my class is a "safe place" for your learning where you are respected while being pushed to the next level, all I hope with a sense of humor, and a little hyperbole (look it up) mixed in to keep you on your toes.
 This site is designed to help with those goals and it is updated regularly.
 Check in often.
 Strap in, I promise to challenge you!

-I refer to Advanced Placement World History as "WHAP", and Academic World History as "Bridging History."
+I refer to Advanced Placement World History as "WHAP", and Academic World History as "World."

 You can learn more about me here.